TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ### Pod creation

 1. A user sends a pod creation request to the API server.
-1. The API server performs authentication, authorization, admission control (validation/mutating), writing the desired pod object with empty `nodeName` into etcd, and then notifies the user that the pod is created.
+1. The API server performs authentication, authorization, admission control (validation/mutating), writing a pod with empty `nodeName` into the etcd, and then updates the user about the pod creation.
-1. The scheduler watches the API server for empty `nodeName`, scheduling the pod to a node, and then updates the API server.
+1. The scheduler watches the API server for any pod with empty `nodeName`, scheduling the pod to a node, and then updates the API server about the pod scheduling.
-1. The kubelet on the assigned node watches the API server for `nodeName` matching objects, working with a Container Runtime Interface (CRI) to create the pod, and then updates the API server.
+1. The kubelet on the assigned node watches the API server for any assigned pod with the matching `nodeName`, working with the Container Runtime Interface (CRI) plugin to create the pod, and then updates the API server about the pod and container creation.

 ### Pod deletion

 1. A user sends a pod deletion request to the API server.
-1. The API server performs authentication, authorization, admission control (validation/mutating), setting the the pod object's `deletionTimestamp` to the current time in etcd, and then notifies the user that the pod is deleted.
+1. The API server performs authentication, authorization, admission control (validation/mutating), updating the pod with its `deletionTimestamp` set to the current time in the etcd, and then updates the user about the pod deletion.
-1. The endpoint controller watches the API server for `deletionTimestamp`, removing the pod's IP address from any service endpoint that includes it.
+1. The endpoint controller watches the API server for any pod with its `deletionTimestamp` set, removing the pod's IP address from any service endpoint that includes it, and then updates the API server about the pod's IP removal.
-1. The kubelet on the node where the pod is running watches the API server for `deletionTimestamp`, working with a Container Runtime Interface (CRI) to delete the pod (`SIGTERM` or `SIGKILL`), and then updates the API server.
+1. The kubelet on the node where the pod is running watches the API server for any pod with its `deletionTimestamp` set, working with the CRI plugin to delete the pod (`SIGTERM` or `SIGKILL`), and then updates the API server about the pod and container deletion.
-1. The API server removes the pod object from etcd.
+1. The API server removes the pod object from the etcd.

 ### Container